🧬

 Unique facts and fascinating details

-• The breed is often referred to as the 'White Guardian' due to its striking, snow-white coat.
+• The breed is often referred to as the 'Owczarek Podhalański' in its homeland.

-• Despite their large size, they are known for being remarkably gentle with children within their own family.
+• Despite their size, they are known for being surprisingly gentle with children within their own family unit.

 Frequently Asked Questions